BGD-1DAY00/Alert-User/README.md

 Lanuage:
   - javscript/node.js
           It is the lanuage I am most comfertable with and I don't know how else to create a page
+  - SCSS/CSS/Bootstrap5
+          I used scss, i didn't use any mixins or anything because it was a small project

 Verify the Correctness:
   - I didn't write any test cases, even in my fetch statements I didn't write any try/catch statemets